DecoyGameDev/JangS/JangSTerm/README.md

 The default app already has JangSTerm setup...
 If you do not use the default app, you can copy JangSTerm.js and refrence it in your html file.
+You can also refrence in your app, JangSTerm/term.js, and JangSTerm/term.css to mount the files.

 # Setting up a terminal